pierre-24/timeflip-tt/README.md

-# `timefliptt`
+# `timeflip-tt`

-A lightweight hand-made time tracker based on TimeFlip.
+A lightweight custom time tracker based on TimeFlip.

 ## Install and use